 By Air – The most convenient major cities and international airports are Norwich International and London Stansted International Airport.

-By Rail – There is a railway station at the start of the trail (Thetford).
+By Rail – There are two railway stations near the start of the trail, Thetford or Diss.
+The most convenient will depend on where your first nights accommodation is booked.
 The nearest railway station to the end of the trail (Hunstanton) is King’s Lynn.